bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 Creating validation rules, running the validation and retrieving error messages works the same whether you are validating $_POST data or an array.

+**Important Note:** If you want to validate more than one array during a single execution, then you should call the reset_validation() function before setting up rules and validating the new array.

 For more info please see the :ref:`function-reference` section below.

 -.. _saving-groups: